Shooting leaves at least 4 dead in Israel | CBC News

 On Sunday, a pair of gunmen killed two young police officers during a shooting spree in the central city of Hadera, and last week, a lone assailant killed four people in a car ramming and stabbing attack in the southern city of Beersheba.

-Earlier Tuesday, Israeli security services raided the homes of at least 12 Arab citizens and arrested two suspected of having ties to the Islamic State group in a crackdown sparked by recent deadly attacks.
+Earlier Tuesday, Israeli security services raided the homes of at least 12 Arab citizens and arrested two suspected of having ties to ISIS, also known as the Islamic State, in a crackdown sparked by recent deadly attacks.

 Hours before the raid, Bennett said the recent assaults inside Israel marked a "new situation" that required stepped-up security measures.